jamesbee/rsrc_pool/source/trunk/erl.rsrc.pool/ReadMe.txt

 3  Added test case for max_active < 0 option.
 4. Added test case for max_idle < 0 option.
 5. Added test cases for activate and passivate actions of resource factory.

+Version 1.0.3 :

+1. Fixed up a bug with 'fifo' option of the pool.